Miami-Dade building recertification: a full walkthrough (formerly the 40-year recertification)

 The Notice of Required Inspection (NORI)

-The county or municipality issues a Notice of Required Inspection (NORI) when a building approaches its 40-year (or 10-year recurrence) milestone.
+The county or municipality issues a Notice of Required Inspection (NORI) when a building approaches its recertification milestone (initial 30-year for inland, 25-year for qualifying coastal buildings, or a 10-year recurrence).
 The notice is mailed to the owner of record and posted on the property record.
 It gives a specific window — typically 90 to 180 days — to complete the recertification report and submit it for review.

 Common reasons owners don't get the NORI:

 Not receiving the NORI does not extend the inspection deadline.
-The 40-year requirement is statutory — the notice is a courtesy, not the trigger.
-If you bought a property older than 40 years and haven't seen a current recertification on file, the requirement applies regardless.
+The recertification requirement is statutory — the notice is a courtesy, not the trigger.
+If you own a property past its recertification milestone and there is no current recertification on file, the requirement applies regardless.
 Our guide on checking permit history covers how to verify recertification status on your property.

 What the inspection actually covers